-Jean Piaget was born on August 9, 1896, in Neuchâtel, Switzerland.
-Over the course of his career in child psychology, he identified four stages of mental development, called “schema.”
-He also developed new fields of scientific study, including cognitive theory and developmental psychology.
-Piaget received the Erasmus Prize in 1972 and the Balzan Prize in 1978.
-He died on September 16, 1980, in Geneva, Switzerland.
+Jean Piaget was born on August 9, 1896, in Neuchâtel, Switzerland, becoming an expert on the study of mollusks by his teen years.
+Over the course of his later career in child psychology, he identified four stages of mental development that chronicled young people's journeys from basic object identification to highly abstract thought.
+The recipient of an array of honors, Piaget died on September 16, 1980, in Geneva, Switzerland.

 Biologist and psychologist Jean Piaget was born on August 9, 1896, in Neuchâtel, Switzerland.
 He was his parents’ first child.
 Piaget’s mother, Rebecca Jackson, attributed his intense early interest in the sciences to his own neurotic tendencies.
-Yet Piaget’s father, a medieval literature professor named Arthur, modeled a passionate dedication to his studies—a trait that Jean Piaget began to emulate from an early age.
+Yet his father, a medieval literature professor named Arthur, modeled a passionate dedication to his studies—a trait that Piaget began to emulate from an early age.
 At just 10 years old, Piaget’s fascination with mollusks drew him to the local museum of natural history, where he stared at specimens for hours on end.

 Piaget ultimately decided that the test was too rigid.
 In a revised version, he allowed children to explain the logic of their "incorrect" answers.
 In reading the children’s explanations, he realized that children’s power of reasoning was not flawed after all.
 In areas where children lacked life experience as a point of reference, they logically used their imagination to compensate.
 He additionally concluded that factual knowledge should not be equated with intelligence or understanding.